dive2Pro/roam-snapshot/readme.md

 Note: Here's how page history functions!

-If you are actively editing a page, a snapshot of the current version of the page will be captured every **ten minutes**.
+If you are actively editing a page, a snapshot of the current version of the page will be captured every **ten minutes** (You can change it in settings panel).

 ## Restore past page history snapshots